About AYSO

 Division practice guidance:

-6U (Players born 2017/2018) - 30 minute practice on Saturday before the game (~30 minute game).
-No weekday practice.
+6U (6 & Under) - 30 minute practice on Saturday before the game (~30 minute game)

-8U (Players born 2015/2016) - One weekday evening practice of 60 minutes
+8U - One weekday evening practice of 60 minutes

-10U (Players born 2013/2014) - Two weekday evening practices of 60 minutes each
+10U - Two weekday evening practices of 60 minutes each

-12U (Players born (2011/2012) - Two weekday evening practices of 60-75 minutes each
+12U - Two weekday evening practices of 60-75 minutes each

 When are game days/times/locations?
-Games are typically scheduled on Saturdays, either in the morning or early afternoons.
+Games are typically scheduled on Saturdays either in the morning or early afternoons.
 Depending on the division some teams (8U and older) may have Away games with other neighboring regions ("interlocks").
 Home games are played at schools and parks in Sunnyvale determined before the season starts.
-Game times vary from week to week with the first game times at 9:00 AM and the latest game times in the early afternoon (usually starting before 3:00 PM).
+Game times vary from week to week with the first game times at 9:00 AM and the latest game times in the early afternoon (usually starting before 4:00 PM).

 Age Determination Chart

 Can my player play in an older division?
 We recommend players play in their assigned division.
-Players moving up divisions will be playing with and against older and often more experienced and skilled players which can be a detriment to their player development and the player having fun.
+Players moving up divisions will be playing with and against older and often more experienced and skilled players which can be a detriment to their development and the player having fun.
 If parents and coaches feel a player's skill level and development would benefit from "playing up" a player can play in an older division with permission from the Regional Commissioner.
 We ask that a parent of players playing up in U6 through U10 divisions volunteer as a coach for their team.

 What if games or practices are cancelled?
 Our region does not schedule make-up practices or games because of weather-related field closures.